telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-setup.md

 You are now able to add Kendo UI and any other third-party libraries to the pages.
 The Music Store uses the `Views\Shared\_Layout.cshtml` master page, so add Kendo UI here.
 Make sure that the Kendo UI JavaScript files come after jQuery.
 For styling, include `kendo.common.min.css`, plus one of the Kendo UI themes.

-The example below demonstrates how to use the `kendo.default.min.css` which is the Default theme.
+The following example demonstrates how to use the `kendo.default.min.css` which is the Default theme.

 ###### Example